 Your Best Wedding Venue Resource

-The range of pricing for venues in Central Florida varies greatly.
+The range of wedding venue cost in Florida varies greatly.

 There are some venues that are just space (with nothing else included) that start around $1,500 while other all-inclusive packages that can be around $20,000.
 Make sure you invest the time to do the work and research to gather all the information before you make a decision.